jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/default-endpoints.md

     - Yep
 ---

+# Search Engine Endpoints for IndexNow
-# How to Use the Different Search Engine Endpoints
+## How to Use Default Endpoints
 You should not need to use multiple endpoints when using IndexNow.
 The service is designed to propagate URLs to other search engines once you've submitted successfully to one IndexNow endpoint.

 But sometimes it's useful to know how to submit to a specific search engine.
 This guide will show you how to do this.

 ## Examples
-### Basic Usage
+### Submit to Different Search Engines
 The `SearchEngineEndpoint` class contains a list of default search engine endpoints.
 You can use the same credentials to submit URLs to different IndexNow APIs:

 ```python linenums="1" hl_lines="9-10 12-13"